nehaljwani/team.exiv2.org/book/IMaEA.md

 | StdinIo    | - | Read from std-in |
 | Base64Io   | data:..... | Decodes ascii encoded binary |

 You will find a simplified version of BasicIo in tvisitor.cpp in the code that accompanies this book.
 Io has several constructors.
-The obvious one is Io(std::string) which calls _**fopen()**_.
-More subtle is Io(io,from,size) which creates a sub-file on an existing stream.
+The obvious one is _**Io(std::string)**_ which calls _**fopen()**_.
+More subtle is _**Io(io,from,size)**_ which creates a sub-file on an existing stream.
 This design deals with embedded files.
 Most metadata is written in a format designated by the standards body and embedded in the file.
 For example, Exif metadata data is written in Tiff Format and embedded in the file.

 The constructor _**Io(DataBuf&)**_ is used to create an in-memory I/O stream.
 DataBuf has a read() method to binary copy from a stream into memory.
 As we will see, some subfiles are not contiguous in the image and "chunked" by the image format.
 For example, JPEG is always chunked into segments of 64k or less.
 When a subfile has been chunked it is convenient to copy bytes into a buffer from which we can create an Io source.

 Other metadata standards use a similar design.
 XMP is embedded XML, an Icc Profile is a major block of technology.
 Exiv2 knows how to extract, insert, delete and replace an Icc Profile.
 It knows nothing about the contents of the Icc Profile.
-With Xmp, Exiv2 using Adobe's XMPsdk to enable the the Xmp data to be modified.
+With Xmp, Exiv2 uses Adobe's XMPsdk to enable the the Xmp data to be modified.

 Exiv2 has an abstract RemoteIo object which can read/write on the internet.
 For http, there is a basic implementation of the http protocol in src/http.cpp.
 For production use, Exiv2 should be linked with libcurl.
 The reason for providing a "no thrills" implementation of http was two fold.
 Firstly, it enabled the project to proceed rapidly without learning the curl API.
 Secondly, I wanted all versions of the exiv2 command-line to have http support as I thought it would be useful for testing as we could store video and other large files remotely.

 The MemIo class enables memory to be used as a stream.
 This is fast and convenient for small temporary files.
 When memory mapped files are available, FileIo uses that in preference to FILE*.
 When the project started in 2004, memory-mapped files were not provided on some legacy platforms such as DOS.
 Today, all operating systems provide memory mapped files.
 I've never heard of Exiv2 being used in an embedded controller, however I'm confident that this is feasible.
 I've worked on embedded controllers with no operating system and only a standard "C" io library.
 Exiv2 can be built for such a device.

 Most camera manufacturers are large corporations.
 I'm sure they have their own firmware to handle Exif metadata.
 However, the world of photography has an ever growing band of start-ups making amazing devices such as Go-Pro.
 One day I'll hear the somebody is cycling around on top of Mt Everest with Exiv2 running on top of their head!
 One of our users is an astronomer at NASA.
 I've never heard that Exiv2 has flown in space, however one day it might.
 I can say with pride that I think Exiv2 is out of this world!

+### Using memory mapped files

+When available, Exiv2 uses memory mapped files.
+This is not a good idea for several reasons.
+Firstly, applications can sit for days with a file open.
+For example, a GIMP user may open a file on Monday and it may be still be open several days later.
+In the meanwhile things have changed on the network.
+Secondly, memory mapped files on Windows are locked by the operating system.
+This causes problems with the virus checker.
+Thirdly, it's possible for another application to modify a file which is memory mapped.
+Exiv2 has copied the metadata into memory and can have stale/obsolete data.

+The reason for using memory mapped files was for the convenience of converting offsets into memory addresses.
+Imperial College have 90GByte Tiffs from medical imaging products.
+We have to map 90GBytes.
+And it gets worse, some file handlers allocate and copy the file before processing.
+As we can see in tvisitor.cpp, it's possible to navigate the metadata in huge files with very little I/O.  Memory Mapped files for metadata processing have turned out to be easy with sad consequences.

+### Writing Files

+Exiv2 is very reliable at writing files which conform to standards.
+Andreas has done a wonderful job to ensure that we never damage or corrupt a file.
+I believe he uses a "double blind" technique to write the file in memory which is verified before updating the file in storage.
+More research is required into this important subject.

 [TOC](#TOC)
 <div id="8">